Table of Contents

 Visa chargeback reason code 82 falls under the “Point-of-Interaction Error” category.
 The shorthand description is “Duplicate Processing.”
 This reason code means that the cardholder is claiming that a single transaction was processed more than once and resulted in duplicate charges to their account.

-Neither is it uncommon to see this chargeback associated with friendly fraud.
-Sometimes, cardholders will see similar charges on their bank statement and mistakenly assume that they are duplicate charges.
+This chargeback can also be caused by friendly fraud.
+Sometimes cardholders will see similar charges on their bank statement and mistakenly assume that they are duplicate charges.
 These may be recurring or installment payments, or maybe they’re just forgetting that they made two similar purchases with the merchant.

 Either way, if they are granted a chargeback, the merchant should represent the disputed charge and provide evidence that it was separate and correct.